vouch/vouch-proxy/README.md

 Other namespaces have been changed including the docker hub repo [lassoproject/lasso](https://hub.docker.com/r/lassoproject/lasso/) which has become [voucher/vouch-proxy](https://hub.docker.com/r/voucher/vouch-proxy)

-### you should change your config to the new name as of `v0.4.0`

-Existing configs for both Nginx and Vouch Proxy (lasso) should work fine.
-However it would be prudent to make these minor adjustments:

-in `config/config.yml`

-* change "lasso:" to "vouch:"

-and in your Nginx config

-* change variable names "http_x_lasso_" to "http_x_vouch_"
-* change the headers "X-Lasso-" to "X-Vouch-"

-The examples below have been updated accordingly

-Sorry for the inconvenience but we wanted to make this change at this relatively early stage of the project.

-This notice will remain in the README through June 2019

 ## the flow of login and authentication using Google Oauth

 * Bob visits `https://private.oursites.com`